 As part of a renowned public health institution, SHINE and its Well-being Survey engender significant trust and transparency.
 SHINE adheres to strict ethical standards for security, privacy and confidentiality, so survey respondents are often more likely to participate and often likelier to provide more honest and thoughtful responses.
 This can translate to a higher quantity and better quality of data.

 SHINE research is conducted behind a Harvard University firewall, so SHINE is able to collect data at the individual level.
 While the data remains anonymous, SHINE researchers can study and track individual responses and changes over time – not just gross changes – so can go beyond mere association to identifying cause and effect.

 Analytics That Connects the Dots

-Through our research instrument, SHINE produces analytics that establish a baseline level of workforce well-being and can shine a light on the relationship between organizational drivers and individual well-being.
-By looking at different data streams – business outcomes, physical health, work conditions, life situations – our research scientists achieve a 360˚ view of the whole employee, their work and life, the connections between their work lives and personal lives and the impact on overall well-being.
+SHINE produces analytics that can shine a light on the relationship between organizational drivers and individual well-being.
+By looking at different data streams – business outcomes, physical health, work conditions, life situations – our research scientists achieve a 360˚ view of impacts on overall well-being.

-With your support, we carry the great potential to advance ideas that can benefit workforces and communities around the globe.
+With your support, we carry the great potential to advance ideas that can improve population health around the globe.
 To learn more about our research, please contact Courtney Leimanis, Engagement & Communications Manager, firstname.lastname@example.org.